AI Threats Detection

 Allow response

-Allow response is no longer supported for AI Threats Detection rules, please use the disable feature instead.
+Allow response is not supported for AI Threats Detection models, please use the disable feature instead.

-You can access the list of rules and manage the response for each of them.
-For AI Threats Detection, only 2 types of Responses can be set:
+You can access the list of models and manage the response for each of them.
+For AI Threats Detection, only 3 types of Responses can be set:

 - Captcha